 To drive commercial vehicles lawfully within the United States and Weston MA, a driver needs to get a CDL (Commercial Driver’s License).
 The three license classes that a person can qualify for are Class A, Class B and Class C. Since the subject of this article is how to select a truck driving school, we will address Class A and B licenses.
 What distinguishes each class of CDL is the type of vehicle that the driver can operate together with the GVWR (Gross Vehicle Weight Rating) or GCWR (Gross Combination Weight Rating).
 Below are short summaries of the 2 classes.

 Class A CDL.
-A Class A CDL is required to drive any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
-A few of the vehicles that operators may be able to drive with Class A licenses are:
+A Class A Commercial Drivers License is needed to drive any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
+A few of the vehicles that drivers may be able to operate with Class A licenses are: